ltnorth/project-battleship/README.md

 The functionality of the JavaScript file, at times, posed more problems to overcome than it solved.
 Having multiple functions inside one another led to issues with scope; understanding which functions could see which variables.
 It has also led to the fact that some of my functions require three and four arguments which are fed down a line of four functions, which became confusing at times to read what the arguments represented in terms of what you can see on screen.
 I tried to make the arguments as recognisable as possible so that they could be traced back up the line of functions but I think this is an area which I need to work on and keep in mind for my future work, by keeping functions as dumb as possible so as to not confuse either myself or anyone else reading my code.

+##The Future of the Game

+There are still many features that could be added to the game to make it more like the classic board game.
+Such features include:

+* Manual placement of the ships
+* Increasing the visual quality of the ships
+* Notifications of ships being destroyed

+I would like to work more on this game in the future and am excited to add these features in as my skillset becomes wider.